 In the fall semester, you’ll enroll in the First-Year Inquiry course, a discussion-based class with a seminar atmosphere focused on developing your reading, critical thinking, and academic writing skills.

 The FYI class addresses the shared inquiry: “How can one person make a difference?” by discussing a common book.
-The fall 2018 book is Make Your Home Among Strangers by Jennine Capó Crucet, and you will examine the book through additional readings, writings, and a collaborative iPad project.
+The Fall Semester 2019 book is Make Your Home Among Strangers by Jennine Capó Crucet, and you will examine the book through additional readings, writings, and a collaborative iPad project.
 Find out more on the CEHD Reads website.

 In the spring semester, you have three course options: learning communities, community-engaged service learning courses, or freshman seminars.